Introduction – Mitchell ukulele review

 This Ukulele is the Natural Mahogany variant of the extremely popular MU75BK.

-This model is priced a little over $100 and is a great option for everyone who takes their music seriously from a curious learner to a professional musician.
+This model is priced a little over $100 and is a great option for everyone who takes their music seriously from curious learners to professional musicians.

 The body is all Mahogany concert type that ensures that it gets a warm and rounded tone.
 The finish is shiny along with an abalone rosette and purfling.
 Using mother-of-pearl mini dots lends it a classic look.